 Chamberlain Hrdlicka Blawgs

 Last Tuesday, Senators Ron Wyden (D-Ore.) and Judd Gregg (R-N.H.) released a proposed tax reform bill (the "Bipartisan Tax Fairness and Simplification Act of 2010") that has received substantial press coverage.
-For the full text, see here.
-For the sponsors' summary, see here.
 For some initial reactions, see here, here, and here.
 As much for the apparent bipartisanship of its origins, the bill has received attention for the boldness of its proposals.
 Many commentators have likened the Wyden-Gregg alliance to the Reagan-Bradley pairing that ushered in the Tax Reform Act of 1986.
 Like its nearly 25-year-old predecessor, the current proposal focuses generally (but not exclusively) on broadening the individual and corporate tax bases and lowering the statutory rates applicable to each group.

 In this first analysis of the legislation, we focus on the legislation's targeting of debt-financing in the private sector.
 Perhaps seeking to limit corporate (and especially banks') use of leverage, on which many place substantial blame for the recent financial crisis, the bill substantially reduces the attractiveness of debt as a financing vehicle by disallowing the portion of corporate interest deductions that is due to inflation.

 Technically, the legislation would add to Code section 163 a new subsection (n) that would read:

 (1) IN GENERAL.—In the case of a corporation, the deduction allowed under this chapter for interest paid for any taxable year with respect to any obligation shall be adjusted by multiplying the amount otherwise so allowed by 1 minus the fractional exclusion rate for such taxable year.